-There are many reasons women may visit Dr. Potparic for breast reconstruction in Fort Lauderdale, and there are a variety of options available for restoring breasts to near normal shape, size, and appearance.
+For many women in need of breast reconstruction, Dr. Potparic in Fort Lauderdale, is their go-to surgeon.
+Today, there are a variety of options available for restoring breasts to an almost normal shape, size, and appearance.

-Some options involve using a flap of your own tissue, called an autologous flap taken from your abdomen, back, buttocks, or other area to reconstruct your missing breast.
-Other options involve using a breast implant, which is an elastic silicone sac filled with sterile saline solution or silicone gel.
+To reconstruct your missing breast, one option includes using a flap of skin taken from your abdomen, back, buttocks, or other area, called an autologous flap.
+Another option includes using a breast implant, which is an elastic silicone sac filled with sterile saline solution or silicone gel.
 Sometimes autologous flaps and implants are used together.

 Dr. Zoran Potparic